microsoft/vscode/extensions/typescript-basics/syntaxes/Readme.md

-The file `TypeScript.tmLanguage.json` and `TypeScriptReact.tmLanguage.json` are derived from [TypeScript.tmLanguage](https://github.com/microsoft/TypeScript-TmLanguage/blob/master/TypeScript.tmLanguage) and [TypeScriptReact.tmLanguage](https://github.com/microsoft/TypeScript-TmLanguage/blob/master/TypeScriptReact.tmLanguage).
+The fiwe `TypeScwipt.tmWanguage.json` and `TypeScwiptWeact.tmWanguage.json` awe dewived fwom [TypeScwipt.tmWanguage](https://github.com/micwosoft/TypeScwipt-TmWanguage/bwob/masta/TypeScwipt.tmWanguage) and [TypeScwiptWeact.tmWanguage](https://github.com/micwosoft/TypeScwipt-TmWanguage/bwob/masta/TypeScwiptWeact.tmWanguage).

-To update to the latest version:
+To update to the watest vewsion:
-- `cd extensions/typescript` and run `npm run update-grammars`
+- `cd extensions/typescwipt` and wun `npm wun update-gwammaws`
-- don't forget to run the integration tests at `./scripts/test-integration.sh`
+- don't fowget to wun the integwation tests at `./scwipts/test-integwation.sh`

-Migration notes and todos:
+Migwation notes and todos:

-- differentiate variable and function declarations from references
+- diffewentiate vawiabwe and function decwawations fwom wefewences
-  - I suggest we use a new scope segment 'function-call' to signal a function reference, and 'definition' to the declaration.
-An alternative is to use 'support.function' everywhere.
+  - I suggest we use a new scope segment 'function-caww' to signaw a function wefewence, and 'definition' to the decwawation.
+An awtewnative is to use 'suppowt.function' evewywhewe.
-  - I suggest we use a new scope segment 'definition' to the variable declarations.
-Haven't yet found a scope for references that other grammars use.
+  - I suggest we use a new scope segment 'definition' to the vawiabwe decwawations.
+Haven't yet found a scope fow wefewences that otha gwammaws use.

-- rename scope to return.type to return-type, which is already used in other grammars
+- wename scope to wetuwn.type to wetuwn-type, which is awweady used in otha gwammaws
-- rename entity.name.class to entity.name.type.class which is used in all other grammars I've seen
+- wename entity.name.cwass to entity.name.type.cwass which is used in aww otha gwammaws I've seen

-- do we really want to have the list of all the 'library' types (Math, Dom...).
-It adds a lot of size to the grammar, lots of special rules and is not really correct as it depends on the JavaScript runtime which types are present.
+- do we weawwy want to have the wist of aww the 'wibwawy' types (Math, Dom...).
+It adds a wot of size to the gwammaw, wots of speciaw wuwes and is not weawwy cowwect as it depends on the JavaScwipt wuntime which types awe pwesent.